Skip to content

 Should I Charge Late Payment Fees?

-Late payment fees can ensure that you get paid on time and that any additional costs incurred due to the late payment are covered.
-On the other hand, charging late payment fees may be off-putting to your customers.
+Late payment fees can help ensure that you receive payment on time and recover any additional costs incurred due to late payment.
+On the other hand, charging late payment fees may discourage your customers.

-It is best to approach late payment fees on a case by case basis.
+It is best to approach late payment fees on a case-by-case basis.
 Just because you have set out in the contract that late fees may occur, pursuing this without consideration may cause you to lose clients.
-Before handing out a fee, you may wish to:
+Before issuing a fee, you may wish to:

 • ensure you have provided the invoice with reasonable time for the client to pay;